arda-ceylan/altf10-lib/README.md

 * The fs.rename operation is then executed safely.

+### Smart Compression Pipeline

+* **Engine:** Uses ffmpeg spawned as a child process.
+* **Hardware Acceleration:** Defaults to NVENC (av1_nvenc, hevc_nvenc) for NVIDIA cards for maximum speed.
+* **Process:**
+    * Checks compress_history.json to see if the file was already processed.

+    * Calculates dynamic bitrate/quality based on resolution (1080p / 1440p / 2160p).

+    * Compresses to a temporary folder (temp/).

+    * On success, replaces the original file and updates the history log.

+    * Cleanup: Automatically deletes temporary files and folders after the operation.

 ## 📂 Project Structure

 ```
 altf10-library/
+├── bin/                 # FFmpeg binary files
 ├── public/              # Static assets (icons, manifest)
 ├── src/
 │   ├── App.jsx          # Main application logic & state management